The 10 Worst U.S. Cities for a Weekend Getaway

 The shopping — which has long been a popular activity in the area — has become very tourist-focused, and it’s not uncommon to have to sidestep the numerous timeshare professionals hoping to get you to sign up.

-Popular attractions like Slide Rock State Park attract so many people that it can take a long wait in line to get in and then walk for a park area that’s overcrowded with tourists.
+Popular attractions like Slide Rock State Park attract so many people that it can take a long wait in line to get in, and then the park area is overcrowded with tourists.

 Las Vegas, Nevada